mingw-w64/mingw-w64.github.io/web/downloads.md

 ### GCC with the MCF thread model

 [GCC with the MCF thread model](https://gcc-mcf.lhmouse.com/) is a series of x86 and x64 native toolchains built by LH_Mouse.
-The MCF thread model involves the [mcfgthread](https://github.com/lhmouse/mcfgthread/) library to provide minimum yet complete C++11 thread support.
-Disregarding POSIX or Windows XP compatibility, it implements (hopefully the most) efficient mutexes and condition variables that are competitive with even native slim reader/write (SRW) locks and condition variables since Windows Vista.
+The MCF thread model has been merged into GCC 13, and can be enabled by passing `--enable-threads=mcf` to GCC's _configure_ script.
+C++11 threading facilities, such as `std::thread`, `std::mutex`, `std::condition_variable`, `std::call_once`, `thread_local` etc. invoke the [mcfgthread](https://github.com/lhmouse/mcfgthread/) library, which implements them on Windows syscalls in a more standard-compliant and more efficient way, outperforming even native slim reader/write locks (SRW) since Windows Vista.

 ### Store of binaries on SourceForge